After TMC minister's resignation, governor accepts advice of CM to remove him from cabinet | Politics

 Earlier in the day, the forest minister met Dhankharand handed over to him a letter of resignation from the MamataBanerjee cabinet.

-''On the recommendation @MamataOfficial resignation ofWest Bengal Forest Minister Rajib Banerjee is accepted withimmediate effect in exercise of the powers vested in me underConstitution and charge of Forest Department would rest withHon'ble Chief Minister,'' Dhankhar said in a tweet.
+''On the recommendation @MamataOfficial resignation ofWest Bengal Forest Minister Rajib Banerjee is accepted withimmediate effect in exercise of the powers vested in me underConstitution and charge of Forest Department would rest withHon'ble Chief Minister,'' Dhankhar said in a tweet, barelyminutes before the order removing Banerjee from the ministrywas issued.

-The charge of the forest department would rest withthe chief minister, the governor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)